loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 All points to the right of each country's PPF are impossible for that country to produce, given its current level of resources and technology.

-Presumably, Saudi and U.S. consumers desire both oil and corn.
+Saudi and U.S. consumers desire both oil and corn.
 Let's say that before trade occurs, both countries produce and consume at points C and C′.
 Thus, before trade, the Saudi Arabian economy will devote 60 labor hours to producing oil, which will yield 60 barrels of oil (in